kickingvegas/YmsCoreBluetooth/README.md

 # YmsCoreBluetooth
 A framework for building Bluetooth 4.0 Low Energy (aka Smart or LE) iOS applications using the CoreBluetooth API.
 Includes Deanna, an iOS application using YmsCoreBluetooth to communicate with a [TI SensorTag](http://processors.wiki.ti.com/index.php/Bluetooth_SensorTag).

 [YmsCoreBluetooth API Reference](http://kickingvegas.github.io/YmsCoreBluetooth/appledoc/hierarchy.html)

+## Notes
+Despite my efforts to make it work, I've chosen to stop supporting the iOS simulator due to the instability of the CoreBluetooth implementation on it.
+Use this code only on iOS hardware that supports CoreBluetooth.
+Given that Apple does not provide technical support for CoreBluetooth behavior on the iOS simulator [TN2295](http://developer.apple.com/library/ios/#technotes/tn2295/_index.html), I feel this is a reasonable position to take.
+Hopefully in time the iOS simulator will exhibit better CoreBluetooth fidelity.

+Code tested on:

+* iPhone 4S, iOS 6.1.3
+* TI SensorTag firmware 1.2, 1.3.

 ## Changes
+### Fri Apr 26 2013
+* Bugfix #21 - YMSCBService now supports constructor with 128-bit base address.
+* Issue #23 - Moved SensorTag specific methods (`requestConfig`, `responseConfig`, `turnOn`, `turnOff`) from YMSCBService.

 ### Wed Apr 24 2013
 * Bugfix #5 to support multiple SensorTags is now in.
 With many thanks to Texas Instruments, a second SensorTag was donated to YmsCoreBluetooth to test for multiple peripherals.
 * Support for deleting discovered peripherals is in.